-Lenders represent and agree that they will not rely principally or exclusively on the GUS system in determining whether credit will or will not be extended to any applicants.
+Lenders who utilize GUS represent and agree that they will not rely principally or exclusively on the GUS System in determining whether credit will or will not be extended to any applicant.
 The lender remains responsible for the loan qualifying decision in addition to eligibility of the household for the SFHGLP.